How to get to El Nido in 2020?

 There was a time when the 230 km route between Puerto Princesa and El Nido took 24 hours.
 It was a great adventure indeed!
 Since then, tourism made things happen: No more than 5 hours are needed today, and you can pretend to be in paradise.
 Life is beautiful, isn't it?
 The bitumen road has been completed since 2016.

 Once you arrived at the airport of Puerto Princesa, the capital of the province of Palawan, if you haven't booked your minibus yet to go to El Nido, it doesn't matter: you will find many Filipinos who are waiting for you at the exit of the terminal.
 They will invite you to take a seat in their van for the very reasonable price of Php500.
 You will probably be squeezed in it, and the driver will go at 100 kph on the roads normally limited to 50 kph.
 That is kind of a surprise the first time.
-Another solution is to book with the company Daytripper which is a little bit more expensive (Php850).
+Another solution is to book with the company Daytripper which is a little bit more expensive (Php875).
 It is the only company to supply an impeccable service: the driver picks you up wherever you want in Puerto Princesa, he is on time, he is careful, and seats are comfortable.
 There are even seat belts!
 There are possibilities of stop for photos, and the driver drops you off directly to your hotel in El Nido.
 However, Daytripper does not have a wide choice of departures per day.
 Last solution: there are companies such as Eulen Joy, Lexxus, or Camarih which are less renowned companies but they have the merit to be cheap (Php500), and you can book in advance by phone.

-NB: the international airport of Puerto Princesa opened his new terminal in May 2017, next to the domestic one.
+NB: the international airport of Puerto Princesa opened the new terminal in May 2017, beside the domestic one.
 Today, Taipei is already accessible directly from there.
 It will be soon possible to land there directly from other cities from overseas.

 On arrival in El Nido